Day trip to Bukovina | Iași and UNESCO Painted Monasteries Tour

-You will meet with your guide and enjoy a one day tour in Bucovina, home to one of the world’s greatest art treasures: the Painted Monasteries, known in the UNESCO patrimony as the Churches of Moldavia, included since 1993.
-We will start our tour with a visit to Romania’s most renowned monastery: Voronet, a jewel of the UNESCO northern heritage whose frescoes -featuring an intense shade of blue- have become famous throughout the world.
-Not far from here is Humor Monastery, a small, cross-shaped church, built in 1530 which will delight your sight.
-Our next stop will be at Moldoviţa Monastery, an architectural masterpiece in the Byzantine style included among the UNESCO world heritage sites.
-The last visit for the day will be at Marginea, a famous folk art center, best known for black ceramics which is made here.
+Enjoy a one-day tour in Bukovina, home to one of the world’s greatest art treasures: the Painted Monasteries, part of the UNESCO World Heritage Sites since 1993.
+We will start our tour with a visit to Romania’s most renowned monastery: Voronet, a jewel of the UNESCO Northern Heritage, whose frescoes – featuring an intense shade of blue – have become famous throughout the world.
+Not far from here is the Sucevita Monastery, a beautifully painted monastery dominated by a shade of green.
+Our next stop will be at the Moldoviţa Monastery, an architectural masterpiece in the Byzantine style.
+The last visit for the day will be at Marginea, a famous folk art center, best known for the black ceramics which are made here.
 You will witness the craft of molding clay, according to a technique unique in the world.
 Afterward, you will be transferred back to Iasi.

 Voronet Monastery was built in 1488 in record time: three months, three weeks and three days, today being part of the UNESCO heritage.
 The exterior murals have preserved their hues despite centuries of inclement weather, but the ingredients used in preparing the paints are still a mystery.
 The scenes in the murals depict, like a movie, the history of Christianity, presented in an original manner, very much influenced by folk beliefs, by the Eastern culture, but also by the Orthodox thought.

 Sucevita Monastery is the newest of the Painted Monasteries of Bukovina, and it was included in the UNESCO Heritage in 1993.
 It was built in a Moldavian style, with Gothic and Byzantine influences.
 The murals are dominated by a shade of green, obtained through an ancient technique from natural pigments.